 Solid website structure helps with SEO

-Optimizing your site for search (aka, search engine optimization, or SEO) helps search engines crawl your site, understand your content, and rank it accordingly in search results.
-This helps more people find your site.
-Good site architecture helps SEO by showing search engines:
+Search engine optimization (SEO) helps search engines crawl your site, understand your content, and rank it in search results.

 How to find the best website structure

-So, how do identify site structure issues and create a well-structured site?
+So, how do you identify site structure issues and create a well-structured site?
 What’s the best structure to choose, and how do you go about mapping it out?

 1. Start by looking at similar sites

+We know you don’t want to do exactly what your competitors are doing.
+Looking at similar sites is less about copying, and more about understanding user expectations.
 Humans love to categorize and organize things.
 We all have mental models for how a newspaper website should look, a SaaS website, a personal blog, and so on.
-Before you build your own site, you need to understand what those expectations and mental models will be.
+Before you build your own site, you need to understand these mental models.
 Then, you can decide to either match them or subvert them.

 As a bonus: You can save yourself a lot of time by figuring out what already works rather than reinventing the wheel.